Marioellegrande/contextual-xg-football/README.md

 # Contextual Expected Goals from Tracking Data in Football

-Master's thesis — University of Southern Denmark (SDU), 2026.
+Master’s thesis — University of Southern Denmark (SDU), 2026.

-This repository contains the code for building a contextual expected goals (xG) model using synchronized tracking data from the Danish Superliga 2024/25 season.
+This repository contains the code used to build and evaluate a contextual expected goals (xG) model using synchronized tracking and event data from the Danish Superliga 2024/25 season.

 ## Project Overview

-Classical xG models rely on shot geometry (distance and angle).
-This thesis extends that by incorporating contextual tracking features such as defensive pressure, goalkeeper positioning, player movement, and ball speed.
+Traditional xG models mainly rely on shot geometry, such as shooting distance and angle.
+This thesis extends the classical xG framework by including contextual tracking-based features such as:

+- Defensive pressure
+- Goalkeeper positioning
+- Player movement
+- Ball speed
+- Shot obstruction

-Four model classes are compared under identical conditions:
+Four different model classes are compared under identical experimental
+conditions:

 - Logistic Regression
 - XGBoost
 - TabPFN
 - MLP (Neural Network)

-Model interpretability is analysed using logistic regression coefficients, SHAP (global), and LIME (local).
+The models are analysed using both predictive performance metrics and interpretability methods.
+Model explanations are investigated through:

+- Logistic regression coefficients
+- SHAP (global feature importance)
+- LIME (local explanations)

 ## Repository Structure